Pioneering commentator on the interactions between technology, business and society

 Dr Tom Chatfield is a leading writer, thinker and speaker on technology and digital culture.
 Having consulted for firms ranging from Google and Teach for All to SAGE and Mind Candy, and brands ranging from Coca Cola to Time Out, he is interested in improving our experiences of digital culture, with a special interest in A.I., the psychology of human-machine interactions and the ethics of technology.

 A Visiting Associate at the Oxford Internet Institute, where he researches critical thinking in a digital age, he’s the technology and media advisor for Agathos LLP, a private equity fund; a faculty member at Alain de Botton’s School of Life; and a senior expert at the Global Governance Institute.
+Tom is also a member of a research working group at the University of California Humanities Research Institute at UC Irvine, exploring the social and human implications of algorithms.

 A TED Global speaker and prolific author, Tom’s six books have been published in over two dozen languages and include: “Live This Book!”
 (2015), a journal that asks readers to look again at their lives, habits, passions and fears; “How to thrive in the Digital Age” (2012), which explores what our newly ‘wired lives’ are, for better or worse, doing to our minds; and “Netymology” (2013), which explores the language of the internet, telling the remarkable stories behind the terms and technologies that define our present.